 As an actress, I understand performing as an immolation and theatre as a liturgy.
-I was lucky enough to find some other souls that cherished the same crazy ideas, and together we founded the theatre company and multidisciplinary collective STRIGA, where I perform, sing my terrible songs, design and take charge of our website and other image-related matters.
+I was lucky enough to find some other souls that cherished the same crazy ideas, and together we founded the theatre company and multidisciplinary collective STRIGA, where I perform, sing my terrible songs, design and take charge of other image-related tasks.

 As an alternative model, I love to participate in beautiful and raw projects, and you can see some samples on the Modelling section.